-Planning an online fundraising campaign is no easy task.
+Planning online fundraising campaigns is no easy task.
 But, keep in mind that depending on the type of fundraiser you decide to host, the amount of effort required to plan and manage your fundraising campaign may vary significantly.

 So what kind of fundraiser will you host?
 There are so many options today!
 From gala fundraising events, to online donations drives, to walk-a-thons to charity golf tournaments, to online auctions…how do you decide?
 For starters, you may want to consider a few of the following questions: